orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

 * Not supported due to [python-utils-r1.eclass](https://github.com/gentoo/gentoo/blob/master/eclass/python-utils-r1.eclass#L44)
   EOL restrictions, but not [EOL upstream](https://devguide.python.org/versions/).
-  Forced PYTHON_COMPAT bumps to Python 3.11 may introduce DoS vulnerabilities (e.g. crash) or incompatibilities.
+  Forced PYTHON_COMPAT bumps (to Python 3.11 or any future minimum version bumps) may introduce DoS vulnerabilities (e.g. crash) or incompatibilities.

 The LIBC support below reflects the upstream projects CI (Continuous Integration) images trend, but it may change if microarchitecture references